koyagabriel/shopify-product-uploader/README.md

           shopify_shop_name: <Your store name on shopify without the domain. e.g 'latori-test' and not 'latori-test.myshopify.com'>
           ```
 8. Run the command `rails db:Setup` to setup the database.
 9. To start the scheduled background job, run `bundle exec sidekiq`.
+Note that this is a cron job that runs hourly once started.
 10. The background job will then run hourly.
 11. To visually see the scheduled jobs, visit the route `/sidekiq` on your browser.